-On June 26, 2017 the Board Meeting of the Board of School Directors of the Spring-Ford Area School District was called to order at 7:30 p.m. in the cafeteria of the Spring-Ford High School with the following in attendance:
+On June 19, 2017 the Work Session of the Board of School Directors of the Spring-Ford Area School District was called to order at 7:35 p.m. in the cafeteria of the Spring-Ford High School with the following in attendance:

 Region I: Dr. Edward T. Dressler, Bernard F. Pettit and Kelly J. Spletzer

 Region II: Dawn R. Heine and Colleen Zasowski

 Region III: Mark P. Dehnert

-Presiding Officer: Joseph P. Ciresi

-Superintendent: Dr. David R. Goodin

-Chief Financial Officer: James D. Fink

-Solicitor: Mark Fitzgerald, Esq.

-Student Reps.: Taylor Stevens and Nandini M. Patel

-The following Board Members participated via phone: Thomas J. DiBello
+Presiding Officer: Thomas J. DiBello